Professor Alison Kington

 • Impact of home-schooling during lockdown on children’s friendships

-• Teachers’ experiences of secondary traumatic stress
+• Primary teachers’ experiences of secondary traumatic stress

 • educational identities of teachers and pupils